DRH001/Rattle/README.md

 =?N would check if the top of the stack is equal to N, =^N would check if the top of the stack is not equal to N

+! will be changed from a command to an argflag.
+Disables implicit output when used conventionally as |!, acts as a flag for other functions.

 Infinite loops will only occur if the loop count is explicitly 0 (e.g. `]0`), but not if implicitly 0 (e.g. `]~` where ~ is 0).
 Currently both cases would loop infinitely.